 I hold a PGCE (Post Graduate Certificate of Education) and taught for over 12 years.
-This was in College, on Foundation Degree courses, Degree courses and BSc at University.
+Teaching was across several education levels, from BTEC at College, Foundation Degree courses, Degree courses and BSc level at University.

 I have also presented numerous talks on my various projects and research throughout many years.
-You can read more about these and see videso on Events & Talks.
+You can read more about these and see videos on my Events & Talks page.

 Through the PhD, I learnt many new skills including using components for physical computing.
 My first attempt at Arduino – which inspired a love for using components and a bit of an obsession!